Up to date

 The Godot editor essentially is a scene editor.
 It has plenty of tools for editing 2D and 3D scenes, as well as user interfaces.
 A Godot project can contain as many of these scenes as you need.
 The engine only requires one as your application's main scene.
 This is the scene Godot will first load when you or a player runs the game.

-On top of acting like nodes, scenes have the following attributes:
+On top of acting like nodes, scenes have the following characteristics:

 They always have one root node, like the "Character" in our example.

-You can save them to your hard drive and load them later.
+You can save them to your local drive and load them later.

 You can create as many instances of a scene as you'd like.
 You could have five or ten characters in your game, created from your Character scene.